nialljmiller/PHYS4840_Numerical_integration_I/README.md

 R_{m, n} = \frac{4^n R_{m, n-1} - R_{m-1, n-1}}{4^n - 1}
 $$

-This removes higher-order error terms, systematically improving the estimate.

-Each row refines the previous row’s estimates, yielding a final value with high precision.

----

-## **Romberg Integration Table**

 The Romberg method fills in a triangular table as follows: